tasmota/docs/docs/Azure-IoT-Central.md

 ![image](https://user-images.githubusercontent.com/15837044/117375783-59823e00-ae95-11eb-8045-6e7ff369192e.png)

-If you look at the properties, you will see it automatically definded the Host name, port, TLS and MQTT Client (device Id) -- which defaulted to the MAC address:
+If you look at the properties, you will see it automatically defined the Host name, port, TLS and MQTT Client (device Id) -- which defaulted to the MAC address:

 ![image](https://user-images.githubusercontent.com/15837044/117377776-a831d700-ae99-11eb-8ef7-e30dd725f4b3.png)